gvwilson/sensibleadventures/bookster/bookster.md

 The soldiers marched into Starboard Town in two columns, their helmets gleaming in the sun.
 Each man wore a steel breastplate, and had a short steel sword belted around his waist.
 They were clean-shaven and
-unremarkable: brown-skinned, dark-eyed, neither tall nor short.
-Their heavy boots made a *tramp, tramp, tramp* Starboard Town had never heard before.
+unremarkable: brown-skinned, dark-haired, neither tall nor short.
+Their heavy boots made a *tramp, tramp, tramp* Starboard Town hadn't heard since the ancestors of the Avauntois had capured the mountain four hundred years before.

 Bosun Uyves and five others walked in their midst, their hands tied behind them.
 As they approached the upper fields, some people ran for